hbc/Intro-to-R-2-day/lessons/04_introR-data-manipulation.md

 ### Factors

 Since factors are special vectors, the same rules for selecting values using indices apply.
-We briefly introduced factors in the last lesson, but factors only become more intuitive once you've had a chance to work with them.
 The elements of the expression factor created previously had the following categories or levels: low, medium, and high.

 Let's extract the values of the factor with high expression: